MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/deploy-unpackaged-apps.md

 You can test deployment in your development environment by running the Windows App SDK Installer:

 - **WindowsAppSDKInstall.exe** if you are using version 1.0 Experimental or later
-- **ProjectReunionInstall.exe** if you are using version 0.8 Stable or earlier
+- **ProjectReunionInstall.exe** if you are using version 0.8 Preview

 You can also run the installer with no user interaction and suppress all text output with `WindowsAppSDKInstall.exe --quiet` or `ProjectReunionInstall.exe --quiet`.